-- On Windows, choose Superserver. - On Linux, just pick one or the other.
+On Windows, choose Superserver.

+• On Linux, just pick one or the other (unless you use events with a firewall or tunnel).
 In most circumstances, chances are that you won't notice a performance difference.

 Note that you can always switch to the other architecture later; your applications and databases will keep functioning like before.